 We see that for generic solutions, corresponding to generic initial conditions, we have $\sigma \sim \ln(r) \to \infty$ which directly implies $|s/\phi| \to 1$ when $r\to0$.
-Let us mention that general non-perturbative analysis of space-like singularities confirms that logarithmic behavior of scalar fields is generic \cite{BK1973}.
+Let us mention that general non-perturbative analysis of space-like singularities confirms that logarithmic behaviour of scalar fields is generic \cite{BK1973}.
 We then conjecture that there are regular gauges in which \emph{generic} BH solutions are described by finite and regular $\phi(x)$, $s(x)$ and $g_{\mu\nu}(x)$ (and other matter fields) in the whole space-time.

 The full procedure of finding well-defined gauges in which solutions are regular cannot be performed simply because there are no analytic solutions for such ``perturbed'' Schwarzschild BHs.
 To get a taste of what is happening, let us consider a related problem of regulating generic spherically symmetric homogeneous solutions near a space-like singularity in GR.
 In GR (E-gauge) with a massless scalar with vanishing potential $V_{\mathrm{E}}(\sigma) = 0$ such generic solutions near space-time singularity, located at $r=0$, are approximately of the form \cite{Burko:1997xa}